 She got fellowships from various foundations, such as the German National Merit Foundation, Aribert Reimann Foundation, Wilfried Steinbrenner Foundation, Berlin Senate, or Foundation Zurueckgeben, as well as a residence at Villa Serpentara (Italy) in 2011.

 In 2014 she was teaching (composition/music theatre) at the Musikhochschule Cologne.
+In 2018 (spring semester) she will teach composition at the University of Haifa, Israel.

 2014/2015 Sarah Nemtsov was composer in residence for Erfurts Neue Noten Spielzeit 2014/2015 (Philharmonic Orchestra Erfurt, GMD Joana Mallwitz) and her orchestra pieces were featured in three symphonic concerts.